jamulussoftware/jamulus/src/res/homepage/manual.md

 ![Channel mapping](channelmapping.png)

-In case the selected sound card device offers more than one input or output channel, the _Input Channel Mapping and Output Channel Mapping_ settings are visible.
+If selected sound card device offers more than one input or output channel, the _Input Channel Mapping and Output Channel Mapping_ settings are visible.
 For each Jamulus input/output channel (left and right channel) a different actual sound card channel can be selected.